 - Store leftovers in an airtight container at room temperature for up to 3 days, after that, move them into the refrigerator for another 3-4 days.
 When you're ready to serve, bring them up to room temperature, and you can warm them up slightly, if you'd like, before serving.

-- If you use fruit as an add-in such as blueberries or apples, they will only last at room temperature for 2 days because of the extra moisture.
+- If you use fresh fruit as an add-in such as blueberries or apples, they will only last at room temperature for 2 days because of the extra moisture.
 After 2 days, move them into the refrigerator for another 3-4 days.

 - To freeze, fully cool and wrap them tightly so they are airtight.
 Place in an airtight container and freeze for up to one month.
 When you’re ready to serve them, thaw at room temperature and serve.
 Just before serving, you can warm them up a bit in the microwave.